-The McGaw Medical Center has three one-year ACGME accredited fellowship spots in Sleep Medicine.
-One of these positions is part of a two year clinical/research slot and comes with a required commitment to stay and dedicate the second year to research (T-32 Training Grant).
-Fellows are principally trained at Northwestern Memorial Hospital, with a rotation at Ann & Robert H. Lurie Children’s Hospital of Chicago, and are eligible for the Subspecialty of Sleep Medicine examination.
+The McGaw Medical Center offers a 1-year ACGME accredited fellowship in Sleep Medicine.
+Fellows are principally trained at Northwestern Memorial Hospital, with a rotation at Lurie Children’s Hospital, and are eligible for the Subspecialty of Sleep Medicine examination.

 The overall goal of our program is to ensure that fellows are well trained in all relevant areas of sleep medicine.
 These include, but are not limited to evaluating, diagnosing and comprehensively treating patients over the entire spectrum of pediatric and adult sleep and circadian rhythm disorders, as well as those medical, neurological, and psychiatric disorders that may present with sleep-related complaints in both the inpatient and outpatient settings.

 The sleep fellow will participate in the multidisciplinary care of patients with sleep and circadian disorders, acquire detailed knowledge of the entire spectrum of pediatric and adult sleep and circadian rhythm disorders, and manage patients in the inpatient and outpatient settings.
 As part of the training, the sleep medicine fellow will gain expertise in other areas related to sleep medicine including sleep related basic science, epidemiology, pulmonary medicine, behavioral medicine, neurology, pediatrics, psychiatry, and otolaryngology.

 - 12 months Interdisciplinary Sleep Clinic (rotations include Neurology and Pulmonary Sleep and Circadian Medicine Clinic) (2 to 3 half-days per week)